codemeleon/seqPanther/README.md

 9. Then execute seqpanther as follows: `seqpanther nucsubs -i NC_045512.2 -r NC_045512.2.fasta -c consensus -t changes -o results` to integrate relevant changes to the consensus sequences.
 The output will be generated in a folder named `results`.

-10. Example data for `seqpanther seqpatcher` is provided in example folder of this project.
+10. Example data for `seqpanther seqpatcher` is provided in `examples/seqpatcher` folder of this project.

 11. To run `seqpanther seqpatcher` on the example data, use `seqpanther seqpatcher -s examples/seqpatcher/ab1 -a examples/seqpatcher/assemblies -o Results -t mmf.csv -O sanger.fasta -g 10 -3 True -x del`.
 It will generate consensus sequences from the Sanger trace files and integrate them into the ngs consensus.
 The mmf.csv file tells the application whether the sanger data were paired or single ab1, or in single fasta, and sanger.fasta containing all sanger sequences.